oneapi-src/level-zero-spec/scripts/core/PROG.rst

 Modules
 -------

-Modules can be created from an IL or directly from native format using ::${x}ModuleCreate.
+Modules can be created from an IL or directly from native format using ${x}ModuleCreate.

-- ::${x}ModuleCreate takes a format argument that specifies the input format.
+- ${x}ModuleCreate takes a format argument that specifies the input format.
-- ::${x}ModuleCreate performs a compilation step when format is IL.
+- ${x}ModuleCreate performs a compilation step when format is IL.

 The following pseudo-code demonstrates a sequence for creating a module from an OpenCL kernel: